Stuycs-K/final-project-4-yec-bidicaa/README.md

 + Showing only pixels with a certain rgba value.
 + (and more)

-## Usage (Draft)
+## Usage
-You need to run this in processing.
+To use this, clone our github repository and open `steg.pde` in processing.
+Then run the file.

-When running the program in processing, the user will be prompted to type the name of the image they would like to use.
-Then, the user can select which color filter to use from a list of options.
-If the filter requires any input, the user can type it in before looking at the filter.
+When you first run the program, you will have to click on the button in the middle of the window to open a file explorer to choose an image to look at.
+The steg directory in our repository has an example image, `cat.jpg`, for you to get started.
+Then, you can go between different bit planes to view the image.

 ## Links
 Link to [PRESENTATION.md](https://github.com/Stuycs-K/final-project-4-yec-bidicaa/blob/main/PRESENTATION.md)